m-umairshah/color-blind-test/README.md

 ## Usage

-1. Users are presented with an image and multiple answer buttons.
-2. Click the appropriate button to select the answer based on the displayed image.
-3. A progress bar at the top shows your progress through the test.
-4. Once all questions are answered, a results summary is displayed.
+1. Open `index.html` in your browser.
+2. Select either the **Adult Test** or **Kids Test** by clicking the corresponding button.
+3. For the **Adult Test**:
+   - You will be shown a series of images with numbers.
+   - Click the correct number or select "Not Sure" or "Nothing" if you can't see it.
+4. For the **Kids Test**:
+   - You will be shown a series of images with animals.
+   - Click the correct animal image that matches the question.
+5. A progress bar will show your progress, and results will be displayed after all questions are answered.
-5. Users can restart the test at any time using the restart button.
+6. You can restart the test at any time using the **Restart Test** button.

 ## Technologies Used